Semi-implicit Hybrid Discrete $\left(\text{H}^T_N\right)$ Approximation of Thermal Radiative Transfer: Hybrid discrete approximation

-\begin{remark} We have shown via the above propositions that all of the eigenvalues of $\mat{A}$ are real, distinct, and strictly between $-1$ and $1$.
+\end{proof} { \begin{remark} The H$^T_N$ model possesses the correct physical property that the propagation rate cannot exceed the speed of light, i.e., the characteristic speed is less than the speed of light. \end{remark}} \begin{remark} We have shown via the above propositions that all of the eigenvalues of $\mat{A}$ are real, distinct, and strictly between $-1$ and $1$.
 In practice, we would also like to impose the condition that $\mat{A}$ not have a zero eigenvalue; this additional requirement is useful especially in the computation of steady-state solutions and in the imposition of inflow/outflow boundary conditions.
 We can always ensure that $\mat{A}$ does not have a zero eigenvalue if either of the following conditions are satisfied: \begin{enumerate} \item $T$ is even; or \item $T$ is odd and $N$ is odd. \end{enumerate} These assertions follow directly from definition \eqref{eqn:evalues}. \end{remark}